 5- Cottesloe Beach

 Cottesloe Beach is one of Australia’s best city beaches and is easily one of the best beaches in Perth.

 Located just 15 minutes from Perth’s CBD, Cottlesloe is perfect for families and for those who think of beaches in the same breath as night-clubs.

 Perth’s young and beautiful gather here in summer, with Sunday afternoons at the nearby Cottlesloe Beach Hotel attracting upwards of 1000 people.

-However, Cottlesloe’s real claim to fame has to be the fact it’s where a young Heath Ledger spent his weekends surfing and practising to be a movie demi-god.
+However, Cottesloe’s real claim to fame has to be the fact it’s where a young Heath Ledger spent his weekends surfing and practising to be a movie demi-god.

 Sounds remarkable, but not as remarkable as the fact someone is actually getting paid to visit every beach in Australia with your tax dollars!

-Just 30 kilometres south of Adelaide, Port Willunga has long been one of Adelaide’s favourite summer holiday beaches for both families and younger beachgoers.
+Just 30 kilometres south of Adelaide, Port Willunga (a day trip from Adelaide) has long been one of Adelaide’s favourite summer holiday beaches for both families and younger beachgoers.

 There’s plenty to see: for starters you can visit the wreck of the Star Of Greece at Willunga’s northern end, or there’s the remains of a long jetty destroyed by a freak storm and Port Willunga also has fresh water springs at its southern end which are part of the Dreaming story of the local Aboriginal people.